+- Ongoing subrecipient monitoring.

+- Project construction completed.

-- Continued programmatic and fiscal monitoring of projects by BIO - All funds will be expended by December 31, 2026
+- All funds will be expended by December 31, 2026

-Intended Outcomes:

-- Primary: - Unserved areas without access to speeds of 25 mbps download and 3 mbps upload speeds will have access to broadband speeds scalable to 100 mbps symmetrical - Secondary: - Counties will be able to use funding and establish criteria for broadband deployment efforts
+Intended Outcomes: Unserved areas without access to speeds of 25 mbps download and 3 mbps upload speeds will have access to broadband speeds scalable to 100 mbps symmetrical.